brendanwenzel/brewery/README.md

 ### rewardsupdate.js

 This script was made when there was a significant time period the main script was down.
 This one will update all the reward numbers and claim anything profitable in the meantime.

+#### Support My Work

+There are multiple ways to support my work and help me do more of this.

+One is to make a donation on BNB, ETH or MATIC to 0x13e71e5507cF7292CF8202Cbde034Cd71ACbA63b

+You can also hire me to customize a script for your needs.
+You can send me Telegram message to @brendanwenzel.